 Not surprisingly, the COVID-19 pandemic played a large role in the 2020 Seminar-and not just in keeping people at home.
-The first day of the Seminar featured three presentations that explored the public health, public policy/economic, and legal effects of the pandomic.
-In Public Health Implication.

-Health Insurance Guaranty Association Board) began the discussion by asking the participants to discuss the early (up to July, when the Seminar was held) response to the pandemic.
+The first day of the Seminar featured three presentations that explored the public health, public policy/economic, and legal effects of the pandemic.
+In Public Health Implications of the COVID-19 Pandemic, moderator Susan Voss (Nebraska Life & Health Insurance Guaranty Association Board) began the discussion by asking the participants to discuss the early (up to July, when the Seminar was held) response to the pandemic.